Eraser (film): Home media

 Eraser was released on VHS and LaserDisc on October 29, 1996.
 The DVD was then released in 1997.

 The North American LaserDisc release of the film is notorious for being poorly manufactured, with a large number of copies exhibiting severe laser rot.

+It was released on Blu-ray in 2008 and on 4K Blu-ray in 2026.

 Reception

 Box office

 Eraser had an opening weekend of $24.5 million in the United States during the summer season of 1996, staying ahead of The Hunchback of Notre Dame.
-The final US gross was $101.2 million and final worldwide gross was $242.3 million.
-Eraser was a commercial success in the Philippines, grossing more at the local box office than Twister, Mission: Impossible, and The Rock.
-The film also had the largest opening for a Warner Bros. film in Malaysia, holding that record for six years until 2002 when it was given to Harry Potter and the Chamber of Secrets.
+The final U.S. gross was $101 million and final worldwide gross was $242 million.
+Eraser was a commercial success in the Philippines, grossing more at the local box office than Twister, Mission: Impossible and The Rock.
+The film also had the largest opening for a Warner Bros.
+Pictures film in Malaysia, holding that record for six years until 2002 when it was given to Harry Potter and the Chamber of Secrets.

 Critical response

-Based on 56 reviews collected by Rotten Tomatoes, the film has an overall approval rating of 43% and an average score of 5/10.
+Based on 59 reviews collected by Rotten Tomatoes, the film has an overall approval rating of 46% and an average score of 5.4/10.
 The site's consensus reads: "Erasers shoot-'em-up action might show off some cutting edge weaponry, but its rote story is embarrassingly obsolete".
 On Metacritic, the film has a score of 56 out of 100 based on reviews from 18 critics, indicating "mixed or average" reviews.

 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 A more positive review came from Roger Ebert, who gave the film 3 stars out of a possible 4.
 He wrote that there were so many plot holes that "it helps to have a short attention span", but that Eraser is nonetheless "actually good action fun, with spectacular stunts and special effects" and a spirited performance from Williams "running and jumping and fighting and shooting and kicking and screaming and being tied to chairs and smuggling computer discs and looking great."